bensonisaac/two/DOCUMENTATION.md

 ## Request and Response Formats
 All API endpoints accept and return data in JSON format.
 Ensure that the request and response data adhere to the specified formats mentioned above.

+## Known Limitations

+- The API does not support pagination.
+- The API does not support filtering.
+- The API does not support sorting.
+- This documentation assumes a local development setup.
+- Authentication and authorization mechanisms are not implemented

 ## How to install
 Consult the [README](https://github.com/bensonisaac/two/blob/main/README.md)